csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 - Examining the example in detail

-- When our example program runs, it initializes `counter` to 0, then it encounters the loop
+- When our example program executes, it initializes `counter` to 0, then it encounters the loop

 - It evaluates the condition `counter <= 0`, which is true, so it executes the loop's body.
 The program displays "Hello again!" and "0" on the screen.